Beach Boys' Party!: Retrospective reviews

-Alternate releases
+Alternative releases

-In 1990, Beach Boys' Party! was paired on CD with Stack-o-Tracks with bonus instrumental tracks.
-The bonus instrumental tracks include "Help Me, Rhonda", "California Girls", and "Our Car Club".
+In 1990, Beach Boys' Party! was paired on CD with Stack-o-Tracks, a 1968 album of instrumental mixes of Beach Boys tracks.
+The bonus tracks for this CD were instrumental mixes of "Help Me, Rhonda", "California Girls", and "Our Car Club".
+The Party! / Stack-o-Tracks CD was reissued in 2001.
 In 2012, the first stereo mix of Beach Boys' Party! was released.

 On November 20, 2015, Capitol issued an 81-track expanded remix, Beach Boys' Party!
 Uncovered and Unplugged, containing the original album without overdubs followed by a selection of outtakes culled from the album's original five recording sessions.

 Track listing

 Personnel

 Credits from band archivist Craig Slowinski.